Projectile

-A projectile is an object that is propelled by the application of an external force and then moves freely under the influence of gravity and air resistance.
-Although any objects in motion through space are projectiles, they are commonly found in warfare and sports (for example, a thrown baseball, kicked football, fired bullet, shot arrow, stone released from catapult).
+A projectile is launched by the application of an external force and then moves freely under the influence of gravity and air resistance.
+Although any objects in motion through space are projectiles, they are commonly found in warfare and sports (for example, a thrown baseball, kicked football, fired bullet, shot arrow, a ball from a cannon, stone released from catapult, etc.).

 In ballistics, mathematical equations of motion are used to analyze projectile trajectories through launch, flight, and impact.

 Motive force

 Projectile and cartridge case for the huge World War II Schwerer Gustav artillery piece.
-Most projectile weapons use the compression or expansion of gases as their motive force.
+The majority of projectile weapons use the compression or expansion of gases as their motive force.

 Blowguns and pneumatic rifles use compressed gases, while most other guns and cannons utilize expanding gases liberated by sudden chemical reactions by propellants like smokeless powder.
 Light-gas guns use a combination of these mechanisms.

 Railguns utilize electromagnetic fields to provide acceleration along the entire length of the device, greatly increasing the muzzle velocity.

 Some projectiles provide propulsion during flight by means of a rocket engine or jet engine.
 In military terminology, a rocket is unguided, while a missile is guided.
 Note the two meanings of "rocket" (weapon and engine): an ICBM is a guided missile with a rocket engine.

 An explosion, whether or not by a weapon, causes the debris to act as multiple high velocity projectiles.
-An explosive weapon or device may also be designed to produce many high velocity projectiles by the break-up of its casing; these are correctly termed fragments.
+An explosive weapon or device may also be designed to produce numerous high velocity projectiles by the break-up of its casing; these are correctly termed fragments.

 In sports

 Ball speeds of 105 mph have been recorded in baseball.

-In projectile motion the most important force applied to the projectile mass is the propelling force.
-In many sports, the propelling forces are provided by muscles that accelerate the projectile (ball, disc, javelin, hammer, dart), and the stronger the propelling force, the faster and farther the projectile will travel.
+In projectile motion, the most important force applied to the projectile mass is the propelling force.
+In many sports, the propelling forces are provided by muscles that accelerate the projectile (ball, disc, javelin, hammer, dart), and the stronger the propelling force, the faster and further the projectile will travel.
 See pitching, bowling.